fabiotakaki/hugo_takakime/content/posts/2016-11-08-rgb-and-hsl.markdown

     color:#fff;
   }
 </style>
-Recently my teacher <a href="http://buscatextual.cnpq.br/buscatextual/visualizacv.do?id=K4706412Y3" target="_blank">Almir Olivette Artero</a>, gave us a work to convert RGB to HSL or vice-versa to start to learn a little about CG.
+Recently my teacher [Almir Olivette Artero](http://buscatextual.cnpq.br/buscatextual/visualizacv.do?id=K4706412Y3), gave us a work to convert RGB to HSL or vice-versa to start to learn a little about CG.

 Then, I decided to share here how I did the calculation and implementation.